ThivyaTS/Artificial-Intelligence-Project/BITI1113/README.md

 **Popularity based recommender**

-As the name suggests Popularity based recommender, it works with the trend.
-It basically uses the items which are in trend right now.
-For example, if any product which is usually bought by every new user then there are chances that it may suggest that item to the user who just signed up.
+The popularity-based recommender, as the name implies, works with the current trend.
+It mostly consists of items that are currently trending.
+For example, if a product is frequently purchased by new users, it is possible that it will propose that item to the user who has just signed up.

 **Content-based recommender**

 This type of recommender system is user-specific classification downside.
 This classifier learns the user's likes and dislikes from the options of the song.
 The most straightforward approach is **keyword matching**.

-In a few words, the thought behind is to extract purposeful keywords gift in an exceedingly song description a user likes, rummage around for the keywords in different song descriptions to estimate similarities among them, and supported that, suggest those songs to the user.
+In a few words, the thought behind is to extract purposeful keywords gift in an exceedingly song description a user likes, rummage around for the keywords in different song descriptions to estimate similarities among them, and supported that, recommend those songs to the user.

-How is that this performed?

-In our project, since we have a tendency to operating with text and words, Term Frequency-Inverse Document Frequency (TF-IDF) is used for this matching method.

 **Team Members:**
 - Thivya Tamil Selvam            (B031910442)